BryanHafidz/Reforestation/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## What is worse then finding a worm in your Apple?
+Finding half a worm in your Apple.